Irene Zisblatt: Biography

 With the help of another prisoner, she was able to escape Auschwitz by getting on a train traveling across tracks running near the No. 3 gas chamber.
 The train took her to the Neuengamme concentration camp in Germany, where shortly after, she was forced to go on a "death march" as the war wound down.
 After marching for days, Zisblatt states that she and her friend escaped during a dark night as they stood between two forests.
 The next day, they were found by American soldiers.
-Her friend later died from disease the following day.
+Her friend died from disease the following day.
 She was adopted by an American family two years later.

 Zisblatt was one of five Hungarian Holocaust survivors whose story was featured in the 1998 Academy Award-winning documentary movie, The Last Days, directed by James Moll and produced by Steven Spielberg.
 The documentary follows Zisblatt as she and her daughter travel back to sites of memory, including Zisblatt's childhood town, which she had not seen since her deportation in 1944.
 Zisblatt also visited the ghetto she was formerly placed in, before she was deported to Auschwitz.
 Experimental psychologist George Mastroianni, in his Times of Israel Blogs piece discussing The Last Days and a 2010 blog piece by independent scholar Joachim Neander, stated, "Neander analyzed Zisblatt's testimony and raised concerns about the factual accuracy of some of the elements of her story."

 A 2021 article published in The Times of Israel stated that "serious doubts" about the veracity of Zisblatt's testimony were raised by Joachim Neander in 2010.
 According to Mastroianni, Irene's story is often cited by Holocaust deniers.
 In 2012, Neander argued that many "easily refutable" stories were an obstacle in delivering accurate Holocaust education, citing Irene Zisblatt's story as one example.

 Personal life

 Zisblatt now lives in Broward County, Florida.
-She has a son, Mark (b.
-1957), a daughter, Robin (b.
-1963), and five grandchildren.
+She has a son Mark, a daughter Robin, five grandchildren and one great-grandchild.
 She frequently makes visits to American schools to talk about her personal Holocaust experiences.